 Actually, in the theological tradition we're a part of (Salvation Army,Free Methodist Church,

 Nazarene, Friends Church, Assemblies of God, Church of God, Methodist church, Free Will

-Baptist, etc.) the phrase "lose your salvation" is not used much.
-Saying "lose your salvation"
+Baptist, and other similar groups) the phrase "lose your salvation" is not frequently used.
+Saying

 - Question: "What is Church of the Nazarene's stand on ecumenicalism with